Stayl045/stephans-code-journal/README.md

 Another cool piece of advice that Ash gave is to, “Throw some concepts together one your down time to keep yourself fresh”.
 I will try to keep this in mind going forward just in case.

 **Other things to keep in mind:**
 -	`Article`: Stand-alone.
-This is a good way of knowing where to plave an `Article`.
+This is a good way of knowing where to place the`Article` attribute.
 -	Section: Larger content.
 -	Shortcuts to create a list: `<li> Li*3`.